JiaYongfei/respect/README.md

-# Gomega Matcher for large struct
+# Gomega matchers for verifying part fields' equality of a complex struct

 This package provides only one matcher called respect.
 It's useful if you only want to check part fields' equality of a complex struct.